charifyart/nft-minting-app/README.md

-Charify Art Minting Page, used in minting the genesys NFTs.
+Charify Art Minting Page, used in minting the genesis NFTs.

 Based on the The Stripes Dapp: https://thestripesnft.com